Hamled/mazda-format-string-bug/README.md

 ## `printf` format string bug in Mazda Connect Infotainment System
 ### Bug Description
-The Infotainment System's UI (and possibly other software elements) crashes when a Bluetooth audio source sends track metadata wherein the track name (at least) includes a %n conversion specifier.
+The Infotainment System's UI (and possibly other software elements) crashes when a Bluetooth audio source sends track metadata wherein the track name (at least) includes a "%n" conversion specifier.

 ### Example Case
 When the track's title includes the string "99% Invisible" this triggers a crash.